joinpursuit/Pursuit-Core-Web/node/nodejs_intro/README.md

 4. Streams and Pipes: Allows you to handle data in chunks as it comes in.
 (Example: Video streaming)
 5. Access to the Operating System

-These are some of many new things you can do with Javascript in the NodeJS environment.
+These are some of many new things you can do with Javascript in the Node.js environment.
 Essentially, now Javascript can directly interface with your machine thanks to the V8 Engine.

 # 4. The Event Loop